 3. A Service exposes schema & contract and not class or type

-Services communicate using XML, which are agnostic to both programming languages and platforms.
-Schema defines the structure and content of the messages, while the service’s contract defines the behavior of the service itself.
+Services communicate using XML, which is agnostic to both programming languages and platforms.
+The schema defines the structure and content of the messages, while the service’s contract defines the behavior of the service itself.

 4. A Service allows or denies use based on policy

-A Services decides what message it should process.
+A Service decides what message it should process.

 A Human Resources Management application could be created from the following services:

 - An Employee Administration Service to manage hiring, changes in status, and termination.

 - A Salary and Review Administration Service to manage salaries and employee performance reviews according to corporate standards.